Who Was Alexander Hamilton?

-Alexander Hamilton was born circa January 11, 1755 or 1757 (the exact date is unknown), on the island of Nevis, British West Indies.
-In 1777, Hamilton became General George Washington's assistant.
-In 1788, he convinced New Yorkers to agree to ratify the U.S Constitution.
-He then served as the nation's first secretary of the treasury, from 1789 to 1795.
-On July 12, 1804, in New York City, Hamilton died of a gunshot wound that he sustained during a duel with Aaron Burr.
+Alexander Hamilton born in the British West Indies, and later became General George Washington's assistant.
+In 1788, as one of America's Founding Fathers, he convinced New Yorkers to agree to ratify the U.S Constitution.
+Hamilton then served as the nation's first secretary of the treasury, from 1789 to 1795.

 Determined to improve his lot in life, Hamilton took his first job at the tender age of 11, not long after his father left.
 But the family was soon dealt another sad blow.
 After working tirelessly to make ends meet, his mother became ill and died in 1768 at the age of 38.